cihanciftci1/filecrudproject/README.md

 ### About Controllers
 - Postman Collection is added to root directory.
 You can send request once you run the application and see request/response examples.

 - All endpoints are secured.
 So first you need to register and then you can login with your username and password.
 You will receieve a token in a response body.
-When you send a request to other APIs you must use that token with "Authorization" key in the Headers.
+When you send a request to other APIs you must use that token with Bearer Token type in Authorization tab.
 Token expires after 15 mins.

 ### File Controller